A Mormon Claim – Jesus’ Visit to the Americas

 The Bible never teaches that Jesus came to the ancient Americas.
 This is a Mormon teaching.
-Latter-day Saints, or Mormons, teach that, after resurrection of Jesus, He came to the Americas to preach the gospel to the ancient inhabitants.
+Latter-day Saints, or Mormons, teach that, after the resurrection of Jesus, He came to the Americas to preach the gospel to the ancient inhabitants.
 Mormons also teach that Jesus was married, had children, and after His resurrection received the fullness of Godhood.
-But none of these teachings are Biblical.
+But none of these teachings are supported by the Bible.

 The Book of Mormon teaches also that the Nephites were the ancient inhabitants in the Americas who came from the Jewish prophet Nephi, son of Lehi.
 The Nephites separated from the Lamanites (2 Nephi 5:5–17) and were saved because of the prayers of the righteous (Alma 62:40).

 Mormons claim that Jesus ministered among the Nephites (3 Nephi 11:1—28:12).
-They claim that this group was converted at first but with time they became wicked (4 Nephi 1:43).
+And they claim that this group was converted at first but with time they became wicked (4 Nephi 1:43).
 Their violence was so great (Mormon 2:8) that the prophet Mormon refused to guide them (Mormon 3:9–11).

 Mormons teach doctrines that are not supported by the Bible.
 They teach that in order to attain salvation, believers should have faith in Christ, keep the commandments of the Mormon Church (Doctrines of Salvation, vol. 1, p 188; Mormon Doctrine, p.
 670), and do good works (2 Nephi 25:23; Alma 11:37; Doctrine and Covenants 58:42–43; 2 Nephi 9:23–24; Alma 34:30–35; Articles of Faith, p.92).
 Thus, Mormons believe that the sacrifice of Jesus on the cross itself is not enough to bring forgiveness of sins and redemption.